-- 1. Only citizens may - a. vote in elections for, or hold, elective public offices; or b. acquire freehold land. - 2.
-An Act of the Parliament may - a. define the offices that are to be regarded as elective public offices; and - b. define the forms of ownership that are to be regarded as freehold; and c. define the corporations that are to be regarded as citizens, for the - purposes of Subsection (1). - 3.
-An Act of the Parliament may make further provision for rights and privileges to be reserved for citizens.
+- 1. Only citizens other than citizens who have dual citizenship may - a. vote in elections for, or hold, elective public offices; or - b. acquire freehold land. - 2.
+An Act of the Parliament may - a. define the offices that are to be regarded as elective public offices; and - b. define the forms of ownership that are to be regarded as freehold; and - c. define the corporations that are to be regarded as citizens, for the purposes of Subsection (1). - 3.
+An Act of the Parliament may make further provision for rights and privileges to be reserved for citizens other than citizens who have dual citizenship.